visadb-io-Inc/ai-support-bot-knowledge-base/content/extension/DEFAULT.md

 - Geo Based pricing depending on a country, best to check the pricing page from your location.
 - Facebook monitoring: $49/month for 25 groups (For US & UK, cheaper for others)
-- Additional 10 groups pack: $10/month.
+- Additional 10 groups pack: $10-$20/month.
+Depending on the country.
 They can add it in the Billing area.
 - Yearly plans Discounts: Get 2 months free on yearly plans.
 - One subscription is for One business only.
 If you are an agency get our wholesale pricing offer.
 - Additional platforms (LinkedIn, Twitter, Reddit, etc.): Extra cost shown on pricing page.
 User can add or remove in the Billing Page